BBC Logo

 BBC Symbol

-From 1965 to 1991, the company increased its capacity, increased opportunities, launched new radio channels, closed obsolete, and constantly expanded its coverage.
+From 1965 to 1991, the company increased its capacity, increased opportunities, launched new radio channels, closed obsolete ones, and constantly expanded its coverage.
 The development of science allowed the BBC, which immediately introduced all the novelties and achievements of modern technology, to successfully compete for leadership in the global information market, where competition in its field has increased and strengthened over the years.
 So, on March 11, 1991, the first satellite channel, BBC World Service Television, went on air.

 The end of the last century was marked by the corporation’s transition to digital broadcasting in all directions.